Anti-Semitism claims hound U.K.'s Labour party despite rising popularity

-LONDON — Britain’s Labour Party is riding high in the polls but some of its most loyal members find now themselves wavering in their support because of what they see as an increase in anti-Semitism.
+LONDON — Britain’s Labour Party is riding high in the polls, but some of its most loyal members find themselves wavering in their support because of what they see as an increase in anti-Semitism that they consider to be linked to the party.

-Take Steve, who voted for Labour in every election since coming of age, campaigned for them many times and helped run his local branch.
+Take Steve, who voted for Labour in every election since coming of age, campaigned for the party many times and helped run his local branch.

 Still, the 45-year-old psychologist says his hand hesitated over the ballot as he got ready to vote in the last election in June.